gbouras13/hybracter/README.md

 6. For complete isolates, chromosome reorientated to begin with the dnaA gene with [dnaapler](https://github.com/gbouras13/dnaapler).
 7. If short reads are provided, short read polishing with [Polypolish](https://github.com/rrwick/Polypolish) and [Polca](https://github.com/alekseyzimin/masurca).
    * **Note: POLCA is not available on MacOS.
 You must use `--no_polca`**
-8. Assessment of all assemblies with [ALE](https://github.com/sc932/ALE).
+8. Assessment of all assemblies with [ALE](https://github.com/sc932/ALE) for `hybracter hybrid` or [Pyrodigal](https://github.com/althonos/pyrodigal) for `hybracter long`.
 9. Selection of the best assembly and output final assembly statistics.

 ## Commands